foxication/brp-npm/README.md

 ## Support of old versions

-Bevy Bridge automatically translate all `TypePath` recieved from server of old version (0.15 as an example) to `TypePath` of latest version.
+Bevy-Remote-Protocol automatically translate all `TypePath` recieved from server of old version (0.15 as an example) to `TypePath` of latest version.

 However you have to specify version of Bevy, to send correct requests.